tirechapp/Snake/README.md

 <br/>
 Feel free to make modifications to *your own copy of Snake.py* for any personal or professional use.<br/>
 <br/>
-This repository will not accept any pushes, merges, contributions, or modifications in any form to the source code of Snake.py<br/> or to any file contained in this repository.
+This repository will not accept any pushes, merges, contributions, or modifications in any form to the source code<br/> of Snake.py or to any file contained in this repository.<br/>
 <br/>
 <br/>
 ## Usage